“[Spectrum] has become a go-to place for contemporary fare”

-Glenn is a composer/performer, playing guitar, electronics, piano and synthesizer.
+Glenn is a composer/performer on guitar, electronics, piano, synthesizer and voice.
 His recent compositions have involved:

 1) Structures driven by tone rows (frequently generated from text)